arlandfran/h17ku/README.md

 - As a user, I want to be able to post my haiku so that I can share it with other users on the website

-- As a user, I want to be able to easily copy or use social share buttons so that I can share my haikus on any platform outside of the website
+- As a user, I want to be able to easily copy my post so that I can share my haikus on any platform outside of the website

 - As a user, I want to be able to save my haikus so that I can read them at any later date

 - As a user, I want to be able to save other user's haikus so that I can read them at a later date

 - As a user, I want to be able to edit my haiku after I've posted it so that I can fix any typos or make any amendments if I need to

-- As a user, I want to be able to report a haiku in the event that the content is offensive

-- As an admin, I want to be able to delete another user's haiku so that I can moderate the haiku board and remove offensive content

 ### Design